Explicit lower bounds on the conductors of elliptic curves and abelian varieties over number fields: The refined formulas for abelian varieties over

 The completed $L$-function of $A$ is defined by

 and conjecturally verifies

-This immediately leads to the following theorem: \begin{theorem} In the notation above, assume that $L(s)= L_A(s+ \frac{1}{2})$ is an analytic $L$-function.
+This, together with Proposition \ref{form of L function}, immediately leads to the following theorem: \begin{theorem} Assume that $L(s)= L_A(s+ \frac{1}{2})$ is an analytic $L$-function satisfying GRH.
 Let $S$ the set of primes dividing $N$.
 Let $F(x)$ be a compact Mestre test function and $\lambda>0$ a real number.
 Let $r$ denote the analytic rank of the abelian variety $A$.
 Then

 \end{theorem}